alxshine/graphix/ex2/readme.txt

 The rotation can be paused and restarted by hitting the Space-key.
 When restarting the direction of the rotation will switch.

 Mode 2:
-Here the camera is fixed on the central point of the carousel but can be freely rotated using the 'w','a','s' and 'd' keys.
+Here the camera is fixed on the central point of the carousel but can be controlled using the following keys:

-To Rotate around the z-Axis ( relative to the camera) use the 'q' and 'e' keys.
+  w and s - Rotate around x-Axis a and d - Rotate around y-Axis e and q - Rotate around z-Axis
+  + and - - Zoom in and out (translate camera)

 The program can be exited any time by pressing the 'c' key.